 Most of all, be kind to yourself!
 If it doesn’t work for one month, that’s okay.
 The next month is a fresh start.

-Maybe you need to revise your plan or find a new method.
+Maybe you need to revise your initial budget or find a new method.
 But don’t give up!

 Mistake #6: Forgetting irregular expenses

-It might not seem to be a big deal, but doing this too much derails your budget and financial goals.
+It might not seem to be a big deal, but doing this too much derails your budget and financial plan.

-When you borrow from other budget categories or savings, it can throw off your entire spending and savings plan and make it hard to catch up.
+When you borrow from other spending categories or savings, it can throw off your entire spending and savings plan and make it hard to catch up.

-Avoid this mistake by reviewing your upcoming, irregular expenses often.
+Avoid this error by reviewing your upcoming, irregular expenses often.
 Break them down and include them in your monthly budget.